surfliner/surfliner-mirror/README.md

   * etc...

 ### Team Meetings
-The current workcycle runs from Wednesday, June 17 to Tuesday, August 11, 2020.
+The current workcycle runs from Wednesday, October 7 to Tuesday, December 15, 2020.
 The meetings below are for this time period only.

 #### Project-wide
 **Project Surfliner Daily Standup**<br/>